Cabrra/Jumble-Game/README.md

 ## Gameplay

 The game starts each round finding a random 6 letter word in the hash table, storing and scrambling the letters that form the word, and displaying them to the screen.
 The player will have 60 seconds to make as many words as possible using those 6 letters.
 Each letter position can be used only once.
-If the player’s guesses are real words (in the dictionary) and made up of the letters in the scramble, the word will be stored and points will be awarded for a correct guess (The score for a word is the factorial of its length-1).
+If the playerâ€™s guesses are real words (in the dictionary) and made up of the letters in the scramble, the word will be stored and points will be awarded for a correct guess (The score for a word is the factorial of its length-1).

 Game-Flow:
 + The dictionary is loaded at launch and the legal words for the game are stored in a hash table (custom hash function)